egeulgen/NOTATES/README.md

 - [BWA](http://bio-bwa.sourceforge.net/)

 For the report, the following should be installed:
-- The R packages knitr, formatR
+- The R packages knitr, markdown, formatR
 - [pandoc]http://pandoc.org/
 - TeX (MacTeX on Mac OS, TeX Live on Linux)